-The prestigious Adams Fellowships, designated for outstanding doctoral students in the exact sciences, mathematics and computer science and engineering, have been awarded to 135 promising young researchers in fifteen cycles.
+The prestigious Adams Fellowships are designated for outstanding Israeli doctoral students in the exact sciences, mathematics and computer science and engineering.
+Thus far, they have been awarded to 135 promising young researchers in fifteen cycles.
 Prof. Moshe Oren, Academy Member and Professor of Molecular Biology at the Weizmann Institute, is the current chairperson of the program’s Steering and Approval Committee.

-Adams Fellowships are granted each year to about eight young doctoral students in the second year of their doctoral studies, for periods of up to four consecutive academic years.
+Adams Fellowships are granted each year to about eight doctoral students in the second year of their doctoral studies, for periods of up to four consecutive academic years.
 Candidates are submitted by the academic institutions from among their students.
-The fellows receive full exemption from tuition.
+Fellowship recipients are exempted by their institutions from tuition.

 The Adams Fellows, a cadre of Israel's most outstanding young researchers, boast impressive achievements in research and publications in the most prominent professional journals, such as Science, PNAS and Cell.
 They have been accepted for postdoctoral training in the world’s most prestigious institutions, such as Harvard, Princeton, MIT, Yale and the Broad Institute, and they are sought out to fill faculty positions in Israel and abroad.

-As of October 2017, the program will have 92 graduates, 30 of whom have returned to faculty positions in Israel.
-Six hold faculty positions abroad, fourteen are in the high-tech/bio-tech industries in Israel, three are in industry abroad, two are MD/PhD researchers at the Beilinson Hospital of the Rabin Medical Center, four are in postdoctoral positions in Israel and 33 are still in postdoctoral positions abroad.
+As of May 2019, the program had 100 graduates, 45 of whom have returned to faculty positions in Israel.
+7 hold faculty positions abroad, 16 are in the high-tech/bio-tech industries in Israel, 5 are in industry abroad, 2 are MD/PhD researchers at Beilinson Hospital – Rabin Medical Center, 3 are in postdoctoral positions in Israel, and 22 are still in postdoctoral positions abroad.

 The program’s bilingual (English/Hebrew) website contains information on the fellows of previous cycles and the personal pages of all current fellows and alumni.
-It also displays general information, including Calls for Applications and detailed reports on the program's activities, including videos of the lectures and photographs taken at program-sponsored seminars, conferences and field trips.
+It also displays general information, Calls for Applications and detailed reports on the program's activities, including videos of the lectures at program-sponsored seminars and photographs taken at seminars, conferences and field trips.

-In order to create a young science community, Adams Fellows and alumni are provided with the opportunity to create friendships among themselves through meetings, lectures by world-renowned scientists, and annual conferences and seminars, all of which take place at the Academy.
-They also participate in field trips and in Science Communication Workshops, which prepare them to present their research at international conferences.
+In order to create a young science community, Adams Fellows and alumni are provided with the opportunity to create friendships among themselves, at meetings, lectures by world-renowned scientists, and annual conferences and seminars, all of which take place at the Israel Academy.
+They also participate in field trips and in Science Communication Workshops that prepare them to present their research at international conferences.